samzabala/framework/docs/sections/setup/quickstart.md

 ## **`.body-nav-sticky-offset`**

+Deprecated.
 Offsets the body to the set height of the [nav](../components/nav.md)

 # Theme Classes